yarawaheb/taggingPhotos/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 each tag can be deleted by clicking on delete icon, in this example the sky tag deleted
 ![image](https://user-images.githubusercontent.com/64200819/172069470-edd3597c-a933-442c-bf25-3cbf9f7535e9.png)

+In fact each user in addition to his personal details and login details will have a list of tags so that each tag will have a list of images that belong to him

+# Tests
+* tests that will needed to login system
+   1. empty fields(username/password)
+   2. username exist in database
+   3. password match to username

+* tests that will needed to tagging system
+   1. tag label not empty
+   2. color is valid hex color
+   3. image already exist in specific tag
+   4. tag label and color already exist for specific user

 # Installation and Setup Instructions
 Clone down this repository.